Nearsoft/apprentice/terminal/terminal.md

 `$` means you are a normal user

-the prompt is highly customizable changing the env variable **$PS1** but for now let's keep it the way it is
+The prompt is highly customizable if we change the env variable **$PS1** but for now let's keep it the way it is.

-Let's type whatever we want just to see what happen, let's experiment:
+Let's type whatever we want just to see what happens, let's experiment:
 ```
 Daniels-MacBook-Air:apprentice danielvilla$ hey
 -bash: hey: command not found
 ```
-As you can see the CLI *(command line interface)* is trying to resolve that name, it thinks it is a command, and as it wasn't found it return `command not found`, that tell you how to use it, and what it is expecting
+As you can see the CLI *(command line interface)* is trying to resolve that name, it thinks it is a command, and since it wasn't found it returns `command not found`, that tells you how to use it, and what it is expecting.

 Now let's input a real command.

-Type `ls` to list all the files on the current directory.
+Type `ls` to list all the files on the current directory:

 ```
 Daniels-MacBook-Air:apprentice danielvilla$ ls
 LICENSE   README.md
 ```

-but wait how do we know in what directory we are? we use the command `pwd` that means *path of working directory*
+but wait how do we know in what directory we are? we use the command `pwd` that means *path of working directory*:
 ```
 Daniels-MacBook-Air:apprentice danielvilla$ pwd
 /Users/danielvilla/apprentice
 ```
-Thre are two types of path, `absolute path` and `relative path` what pwd returns is the absolute path because it is NOT relative to the current directory we are on and it starts with **/**
+There are two types of path, `absolute path` and `relative path` **pwd** returns the absolute path because it is NOT relative to the current directory we are on and it starts with **/**

 #### Navigation

-Now that we learned how to display the files on a directory (ls) let's learn how to move to another directory
+Now that we learned how to display the files on a directory (ls) let's learn how to move to another directory:

 ```
 danielvilla@Daniels-MacBook-Air:~$ cd docker
 danielvilla@Daniels-MacBook-Air:~/docker$
 ```

-By the way, the **~** before the **$** sign indicates the home directory, all users have their own home directory, and is VERY IMPORTANT that you know that **/** indicates the root directory, off all the filesystem
+By the way, the **~** before the **$** sign indicates the home directory, all users have their own home directory, and it is VERY IMPORTANT that you know that **/** indicates the root directory, off all the filesystem

-but now that we are on the docker directory how do we move back to the home directory, there are two ways:
+but now that we are in the docker directory how do we move back to the home directory, there are two ways:

 `danielvilla@Daniels-MacBook-Air:~/docker$ cd ..`